D067659/tpmc_documentation/evaluation/delete_api_usecase.md

 Delete an existing API based on the following information:

 In the list, select the recently created API `My Evaluation Yahoo Finance API`, click on "Show Detail" and switch to edit mode.
-Imagine, that this API costs $2 each call and you have to call it twice a hour to monitor e.g. the weather very regularly.
+Imagine, that this API costs $2 each call and you have to call it twice a hour to monitor e.g. the stock price of your favourite company regularly.
 Quite costly!
 Delete the API by clicking on "Delete API" and confirm the warning pop-up.

 Now, this API should not be listed in the Developer Suite anymore.
 Feel free to try it out!